 While there are mechanical and health reasons for not completing a triathlon, one cannot underestimate the mental fortitude that it takes to reach the finish line.

 When your knees and ankles are in pain and your muscles are starting to cramp up there is a huge part of you that wants to make the pain stop.
 The worst of that is that you can make it stop whenever you like; it is your choice to carry on or not.
+On a side note, we recommend that you check out our post on cramping titled How Do To Stop Triathlon Muscles Cramps?
+Prevention & Swift Treatments Techniques!

 The average age-grouper completes an Olympic distance triathlon in 3 hours.
 This is 3 long hours for you to continuously fight your own body, which is telling you to quit, with your mind that is telling you to keep going.